 Source: Straits Research, AI in Fintech Market Size, 2025

 Consumers in 2026 are not asking "is AI better than Google?"
-They are quietly using both and forming opinions inside whichever surface gives them the clearest answer.
+They are using both and forming opinions inside whichever surface gives them the clearest answer.
 The brands being recommended are the ones AI systems can confidently describe.
 The ones being skipped are the ones AI cannot make sense of, regardless of how strong their traditional SEO is.

 Most marketing teams are still optimising for the wrong surface.
 22% of marketers are measuring AI visibility.
 The rest are competing for clicks on a search results page that fewer people are looking at.